Advise on and analyse the UK government’s financial instruments and transactions

-What is a contingent liability?
+What is a financial instrument or transaction?

-A contingent liability represents a government commitment to possible future expenditure if specific conditions are met or unforeseen events occur, such as loans guarantee (where government agrees to pay the debts of a third party if they default, such as the Export Development Guarantee (EDG) schedule run by UK Export Finance) and indemnities (protection similar to insurance where government agrees to cover costs such as clinical negligence claims against NHS GPs).
+A contingent liability represents a government commitment to possible future expenditure if specific conditions are met or unforeseen events occur, such as loan guarantees (where government agrees to pay the debts of a third party if they default, such as the Export Development Guarantee (EDG) schedule run by UK Export Finance) and indemnities (protection similar to insurance where government agrees to cover costs such as clinical negligence claims against NHS GPs).

 Our work